emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 >> 2007  The Crypto-Binding TLV did not include a required EMSK Compound-MAC
 >>
 >> 2008  The EMSK Compound-MAC fails verification
+>>
+>> 2009  The EMSK Compound-MAC exists, but the inner method did not derive EMSK

 ### Channel-Binding TLV {#channel-binding-tlv}